Rahim Huseynov: Early life

 Huseynov was born in Baku, Azerbaijan.
 He studied at the Moscow Institute of Steel and Alloys from 1953 through 1959, obtaining a degree in Metallurgy Engineering.
 From 1959–1962 he worked in various positions at the Azerbaijan Pipe Manufacturing Factory.
 From 1962 until 1965, Huseynov served as head of department at the Azerbaijan SSR State Planning Committee.
 From 1965–1965, he served as deputy manager of the financial technical supplies committee and as the chairman of the same government office.
 In the 1990's, Huseynov was a co-founder and chairman of Azerbaijani Scientists and Engineers Union.

 Political career

-Huseynov was the chairman of the Azerbaijan State Planning Committee and deputy chairman of Cabinet of Ministers of Azerbaijan from 1989 through 1992.
+Huseynov was the chairman of the Azerbaijan State Planning Committee and deputy prime minister of Azerbaijan from 1989 through 1992.
 In May 1992, Huseynov was appointed prime minister of Azerbaijan and served until January 1993, when he resigned from the post of his own will.
 During his term in office, GNP fell by 20%.